qlik-oss/corectl/docs/corectl_eval.md

-corectl eval "Count(a)" // returns the number of values in field "a" corectl eval "1+1" // returns the calculated value for 1+1 corectl eval "Avg(Sales)" by "Region" // returns the average of measure "Sales" for dimension "Region" corectl eval by "Region" // Returns the values for dimension Region
+corectl eval "Count(a)" // returns the number of values in field "a" corectl eval "1+1" // returns the calculated value for 1+1 corectl eval "Avg(Sales)" by "Region" // returns the average of measure "Sales" for dimension "Region" corectl eval by "Region" // Returns the values for dimension "Region"
 ```

 ### Options